CarolineKeddie/Fraud_demo3/README.md

 # 🕵️‍♂️ Synthetic Identity Fraud Demo

-This interactive Streamlit app demonstrates how adversarial AI — specifically Generative Adversarial Networks (GANs) — can be used to simulate synthetic identity fraud and evaluate the resilience of fraud detection models.
+This interactive Streamlit app created by Caroline Keddie demonstrates how adversarial AI — specifically Generative Adversarial Networks (GANs) — can be used to simulate synthetic identity fraud and evaluate the resilience of fraud detection models.

 ## 🚀 What This App Does